DavideBasile1810355/Decentralized_Oracles/README.md

 This information is pushed outside the blockchain via the push-based outbound oracle, which takes care of having the external entity register the shipment.
 </p>

-<p>The folder "Oracoli Centralizzati" contains the centralized implmentations.
+<p>The folder "Oracoli Centralizzati" contains the decentralized implmentations.
 The files of the folder are:<ul>

 <li>CreditWorthinessOracle.sol: The implementation of the on-chain component of the pull based inbound centralized prototype.</li>
 <li>CreditworthinessOracle.js: The implementation of the off-chain component of the pull based inbound centralized prototype.</li>